 The words of the Apostles’ Creed, along with the Nicene and Athanasian Creed, have served as a summary of Spirit-filled and scriptural belief since the earliest days of Christianity.
 They summarize what Christians have always confessed when gathered around God’s Word in the name of God’s Son–and they are the truths that we believe, teach, and confess at Our Savior.

-Lutheran.
-Specifically we are associated with the Lutheran Church-Missouri Synod.
+We are Lutheran.
+Specifically, we are associated with the Lutheran Church-Missouri Synod.
 To be Lutheran simply means that we accept the scriptural truths that inspired the reformation of the Christian Church in the 16th century and led to a renewed focus on the Gospel.

 As a result, we uphold an extravagant and mysterious view of God’s love: that man is saved purely by God’s grace through faith alone, apart from works.
 We believe that God is so loving and powerful that he is actively working through His Word as well as saving and sustaining sinful men, women, and children through his mysterious gifts of baptism and the Lord’s Supper.